usufzan/portico/backend/helper_proxy_guide.md

-# 🆓 Free Proxy Solution Guide
+# 🛠️ Helper Proxy Enhancement Guide

-## 🎯 **Complete Free Proxy Solution - No Payment Required!**
+## 🎯 **Optional Helper Proxy Enhancement - Non-Critical Enhancement**

-I've implemented a **robust, completely free proxy solution** that addresses your IP-based blocking issue without requiring any paid services.
-This system automatically fetches, validates, and rotates through high-quality free proxies from multiple reliable sources.
+I've implemented an **optional helper proxy enhancement** that can improve success rates on some protected sites by providing IP diversity.
+This system automatically fetches, validates, and rotates through high-quality free proxies from multiple reliable sources as a helpful enhancement.

 ## 🚀 **Key Features**

-### **✅ Completely Free**
+### **✅ Optional Enhancement**
-- **No paid services** - Uses only free, public proxy sources
+- **Non-critical** - Core scraper works without proxies
+- **Helpful addition** - Can improve success rates on some sites
 - **No registration required** - Works out of the box
 - **No API keys needed** - Fully autonomous operation